Zabiuddin Ansari: Pakistani passport and IDs

 The documents had mentioned his address at a place close to Muridke, where the Lashkar-e-Taiba headquarters is situated.
 However, Pakistan has strongly rejected any insinuation of involvement by state actors in any acts of militancy in India.
 Pakistani Foreign Secretary Jalil Abbas Jilani while on a visit to India offered a joint investigation into Mumbai attacks.

 The Karachi Control Room

-According to Indian government, the Karachi control room was created by Pakistani intelligence agency I.S.I. along with Lashkar-e-Taiba in Pakistan to monitor a Bombay attack.
+According to Indian government, the Karachi control room was created by Pakistani intelligence agency I.S.I. along with Lashkar-e-Taiba in Pakistan to monitor a Mumbai attack.
 Accordingly, the Delhi Police has registered a criminal case of conspiracy to launch another terror attack on India.